-To earn an Associate in Arts degree, students must satisfactorily complete the following graduation requirements:
+To earn an Associate of Arts or an Associate of Science degree, students must satisfactorily complete the following graduation requirements:

-- 1. A total of 64 hour credit hours, which is comprised of Core Curriculum courses, major courses, and electives, with a minimum cumulative GPA of 2.0. - 2.
-Residency Requirement At least 30 credit hours, including the last 10 hours earned towards this degree, must be completed in residence at TCAGS. - 3.
-Have met all Core Curriculum requirements and all major requirements. - 4.
-Students must complete the requirements within six years of the issue date of the catalog. - 5.
-Payment of all tuition and fees. - 6.
-Approval of the faculty and Board of Directors.
+- 1. Successful completion of the required courses as described in the degree plan with a minimum of 60 credit hours for an Associate of Arts degree and a minimum of 64 credit hours for an Associate of Science degree, which is comprised of core curriculum courses, major courses, and electives - 2.
+A minimum TCAGS cumulative GPA of 2.0 - 3.
+A minimum of 15 credit hours must be earned at TCAGS - 4.
+A maximum of 15 credit hours may be earned by prior learning assessment portfolio - 5.
+A maximum of 15 credit hours may be earned by examination (AP, CLEP, DSST, IB) - 6.
+Students must complete the requirements within six years of the issue date of the catalog - 7.
+Payment of all tuition and fees - 8.
+Approval of the faculty and Board of Directors